SND96/CF-GAN/README.md

 ```

 #### Samples
-* The sample images will be saved in the images folde by default.
-Modify this with the appropriate argument in the script call.
+* The sample images will be saved in the images folder by default.
+Modify the location with the appropriate argument in the script call.